The Big Blue Beyond!

 Gumbo Limbo Nature Center: Located about 4 miles from FAU, Gumbo Limbo is a must-see.
 Gumbo Limbo Nature Center is a local favorite.
 Gumbo Limbo features a boardwalk, butterfly garden, a small museum and large outdoor tanks featuring Florida sea life and tropical fish.
 Gumbo Limbo is also a Turtle rehabilitation center; they rescue injured or sick turtles and eventually return them back to the wild.
 Gumbo Limbo also has a canoe, kayak and paddleboarding tours of the Intracoastal Waterway.

-Tortuga Trail: Located on campus, The Tortuga Trail is natural scrubland that is home to box turtles, owls, and various species of Florida birds and plants.
+Tortuga Trail: Located on campus, The Tortuga Trail is a natural scrubland that is home to box turtles, owls, and various species of Florida birds and plants.
 There are 3 trails within the preserve area, all varying lengths.
 The trail is free to FAU students and their guests.

 Morikami Museum and Japanese Gardens: Located about 15 minutes from FAU, Morikami features beautiful, lush Japanese gardens featuring bonsai trees, waterfalls, and flowers.
 The gardens are inspired by famous gardens found in Japan.
 Morikami also features several exhibits, a theater, and a café.

 Beaches: We wouldn’t be talking about Boca Raton if we didn’t mention the beach; your student is going to school only about 5 minutes away from one.
 There are several beautiful beaches and parks right down the street from FAU.
 Spanish River Park is popular among students.